Spirals and Beyond: Competitive Plane Search with Multi-Speed Agents: Definitions and Main Results

 \subsection{Main Contributions \& Paper Organization}

 In this section, we summarize our main contributions, focusing on a simplified presentation of our results without explicitly describing the search algorithms.
 The primary focus of our work is to establish upper bounds to the search cost of $\mathcal{P}\text{-}\msp_n(c)$, i.e. the problem of searching the plane with arbitrary speed agents.
 As an essential component for the follow-up results, we first consider the simpler case $\mathcal{P}\text{-}\msp_n(\bone)$, where all $n$ agents have unit speed.
 The proof of the following upper bound, based on a logarithmic-spiral type trajectory, generalizes the optimal solution for $\mathcal{P}\text{-}\msp_1(1)$ from \cite{langetepe2010optimality}.
-The notation introduced in the following theorem is essential for presenting our general results.
+The notation introduced in the following theorem, as well as the derived results, are essential for presenting our more general results.

-\begin{theorem} For every $n \in \integers$, the search problem $\mathcal{P}\text{-}\msp_n(\bone)$ admits a solution with search cost
+\begin{theorem} For every $n \in \naturals$, the search problem $\mathcal{P}\text{-}\msp_n(\bone)$ admits a solution with search cost